mehulhere/CodeSorted/README.md

 ### Usage
 1. Navigate to the "Create Problem" option on the home page or problems list
 2. Fill in the problem details (ID, title, statement, constraints, etc.)
+3. Click "Generate Problem" to get the structured problem details.
-3. Click "Generate Test Cases" to create test data using AI
+4. Click "Generate Test Cases" to create test data using AI, associated with the problem ID.
-4. Review and adjust the test cases as needed
+5. Review and adjust the test cases as needed (inputs now support 'key = value' format).
-5. Click "Create Problem" to finalize and publish the problem
+6. Click "Create Problem" to finalize and publish the problem

 ### Features
 - Open to all registered users